We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

-The project aims to improve the FAIRness of phytolith data by investigating existing datasets and data sharing practices within the discipline.
-Phytoliths are silica bodies that are deposited in plant cells during the life-cycle of the plant.
-They are used in different fields of sciences such as archaeology and palaeoecology to address questions of past plant exploitation and environmental and biodiversity changes.
+Our project aimed to increase the knowledge of and the use of the FAIR data principles in phytolith research to improve communication of methods, data sharing and archiving practices within the discipline.
+Phytoliths are silica bodies that are deposited in or between plant cells during the life-cycle of the plant.
+They are used in different scientific fields such as archaeology, palaeoecology and plant sciences to address questions of past plant exploitation and long-term environmental and biodiversity changes.

 For more information, please see our website: https://open-phytoliths.github.io/FAIR-phytoliths/